-^{18.} Weiler (1997) makes a strong case for the non-applicability of the term "citizenship" in Europe.
+18 Weiler (1997) makes a strong case for the non-applicability of the term "citizenship" in Europe.

-^{19.} In this context, the European Commission has argued that symbols "play a key role in consciousness-raising, but there is also a need to make the European citizen aware of the different elements that go to make up his European identity, of our cultural unity with all its diversity of expression, and of the historic ties which links the nations of Europe" (Commission of the European Communities (1988): A People's Europe.
+- 19 In this context, the European Commission has argued that symbols "play a key role in consciousnessraising, but there is also a need to make the European citizen aware of the different elements that go to make up his European identity, of our cultural unity with all its diversity of expression, and of the historic ties which link the nations of Europe" (Commission of the European Communities (1988): A People's Europe.
 Communication from the Commission to the European Parliament.
-COM (88) 331/final.
-Bulletin of the European Communities, Supplement No. 2, Luxembourg).

-^{20.} For a critical evaluation of the significance and function of myths, see the article by Tamara Esh in this volume.

-^{21.} This founding story, which is certainly not as settled as national narratives, may take up the motif of peace after the Second World War, the historical accords made between previously antagonist peoples and leaders, or, as recent elements, the struggles in setting up a constitution.
+COM (88) 331/ final.
+Bulletin of the European Communities, Supplement No. 2, Luxembourg). - 20 For a critical evaluation of the significance and function of myths, see the article by Tamara Ehs in this volume. - 21 This founding story, which is certainly not as settled as national narratives, may take up the motif of peace after the Second World War, the historical accords made between previously antagonist peoples and leaders, or, as recent elements, the struggles in setting up a constitution.
 While this argument appears somewhat odd at this stage of the European integration process, it is by no means the case that bureaucratic and technical arrangements never before received a symbolic conversion.
 For a similar line of thought see Benedict Anderson's account of how contingent bureaucratic decisions are afforded symbolic status and, thus, obtain relevance beyond the bureaucratic act itself (Anderson, 1983).
-Anthony Smith, however, are desirable, one can still ascertain the significance of these attempts inasmuch as they are aiming at the introduction of something new, the framing of Europe as an entity one can be loyal to, one can refer to in one's self-descriptions, one can relate to as something that provides oneself with a cultural identity and, particularly interesting, as something that allocates obligations calling for active participation.
-Casting this development in terms of the moral options sketched out above, it can be argued that this might be the beginning of a European patriotic project that might, eventually, allow for a particular European standpoint of moral judgment.
-Indeed, recent attempts to convey meaning to European citizenship follow this kind of reasoning.
-Thus, for some participants in the debate, the question is not any more whether it should be, but how a genuine European patriotism could be, created.22 There is, however, some anxiety about Europe's universal aspirations and its open-ended integration process, which is regarded as being too big a task when truly operational supranational institutions should be the primary goal of further integration.
-A contribution by the Belgian MEP Gérard Deprez and Domenico Rossetti di Valdalbero gives evidence of such conflicting motives:
+Anthony Smith, however, makes a strong case to the contrary, namely, that "[w]hen it comes to the ritual and ceremony of collective identification, there is no European equivalent of national or religious community" (1992, p.
+73).
+His argument, however, draws on the current state of affairs, and does not say much about the future of the integration process. - 22 See the interventions by Valéry Giscard d'Estaing whose call for European patriotism is also connected to the demand of setting up clear boundaries for any future expansion of the EU (e.g., www. turquieeuropeenne.eu/auteur149.html).

+MEP Gérard Deprez and Domenico Rossetti di Valdalbero gives evidence of such conflicting motives: